brimstone-/server-cfg/README.md

 `tv_delaymapchange_protect`

 Set this to 0 if you don't want to wait for stv to catch up and prevent you from changing maps immediately.
 This can make your stvs end prematurely while watching them.
-You can also take a look at the esea_base.cfg section on stv settings and make changes as you will.

 `tftrue_logs_apikey`